0xPoe/0xPoe/README.md

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].

 I am also a big believer in open source.
-I contribute to the Rust community, where I am working on two areas:
+I contribute to the Rust community, where I am working on two projects:

-- Package management
 - [cargo] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.
 - [crates.io] - The Rust package registry.
-- Async Runtime
-  - [console] - A debugger for async rust!
-  - [tokio-console-web] - A web-based debugger for async rust!

 Programming languages I primarily code in: Rust/Go/TypeScript/JavaScript.